New local plan, publication version: supporting evidence

 Housing and economic land availability assessment (HELAA), including five year housing land supply

-The housing and economic land availability assessment (HELAA) helps to identify future sources of land to help meet the district's development needs.
-It is a technical study of all potential housing, economic, and retail sites within Wycombe district.
+The housing and economic land availability assessment (HELAA) helps to identify future sources of land to help meet the area's development needs.
+It is a technical study of all potential housing, economic, and retail sites within the Wycombe area.
 It was formerly referred to as the strategic housing land availability assessment (SHLAA).

 It includes an assessment of our housing supply against our housing target.